snowsquizy/tensorflow-on-orange-pi/GUIDE.md

-# Building TensorFlow for Raspberry Pi: a Step-By-Step Guide
+# Building TensorFlow for Orange Pi PC Plus: a Step-By-Step Guide

 _[Back to readme](README.md)_

 ## What You Need

-* Raspberry Pi 2 or 3 Model B
+* Orange Pi PC Plus (H3) however most Orange Pi SBC should work
-* An SD card running Raspbian with several GB of free space
+* An SD card running Armbian
-	* An 8 GB card with a fresh install of Raspbian **does not** have enough space.
+	* An 8 GB card with a fresh install of Armbian **does not** have enough space.
 A 16 GB SD card minimum is recommended.
-	* These instructions may work on Linux distributions other than Raspbian
+	* These instructions may work on Linux distributions other than Armbian
-* Internet connection to the Raspberry Pi
+* Internet connection to the Orange Pi
 * A USB memory drive that can be installed as swap memory (if it is a flash drive, make sure you don't care about the drive).
 Anything over 1 GB should be fine
 * A fair amount of time

 ## Overview

-These instructions were crafted for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 8.0 (jessie).
-It appears to work on Raspberry Pi 2, but [there are some kinks that are being worked out](https://github.com/tensorflow/tensorflow/issues/445#issuecomment-196021885).
+These instructions were crafted from instructions for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 8.0 (jessie).
 If these instructions work for different distributions, let me know!

-Here's the basic plan: build a RPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel) and use it to build TensorFlow.
+Here's the basic plan: build a OPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel) and use it to build TensorFlow.

 ### Contents